AaronGullickson/labs-wrangling-programming/README.md

 -   Hispanic

 After creating this variable, you should run some diagnostic checks to make sure that all the observations are in the categories that you expected.

+## Reshaping and Merging Data Assignment

+For this assignment, we will combine all the pieces we have been working on so far to create a single metro area level dataset.

+### IPUMS Data

+Ultimately, we want to create a metro area level dataset with the following variables:

+-   `met2013`: the metro area id
+-   `seidiff`: the mean SEI of whites in each metro area minus the mean SEI of blacks in each metro area.

+Furthermore, some metro areas had very small samples of either white or black respondents.
+In these cases, there is likely to be a lot of statistical noise in our estimation of the SEI differences.
+To address this problem, I want you to remove all metro areas that had fewer than 50 black or white respondents.
+This is crude but fairly effective.
+We will learn a better way to handle this kind of issue next term (spoiler: multilevel models).

+Our first step is to aggregate the individual level IPUMS data to the metro area level to get SEI differences by race for each metro area using `group_by` and `summarize`.
+If you group by metro area and race at the same time, you will be able to use the  `mean()` and `n()` functions within the summarize to get the mean SEI and sample size, respectively, for each racial group in each metro.

+The next step is to reshape this aggregated data, which is in long format, to a wide format so that you can calculate the SEI difference between the mean of white and black respondents.
+Once you have calculated this value, you should restrict the dataset as described above and then remove all of the unneeded variables.

 ### Tract Data